umarhassan-mitodl/2.s998-spring-2012/content/pages/moos-basics/launching-a-mission-with-pantler.md

 }
 ```

 Further options exist beyond the vanilla launch configuration described above, including (a) the ability to launch a given app under an aliased name, (b) specifying command-line arguments to app at launch time and more.
-See the [documentation](http://www.robots.ox.ac.uk/~mobile/MOOS/wiki/pmwiki.php/Main/Documentation).
+See the {{% resource_link "57af08ab-60f3-4742-bb85-400929a64add" "documentation" %}}.

 An Example: Launching the MOOSDB along with uXMS
 ------------------------------------------------